-The service proxy of a Service Mesh can be deployed for control of egress traffic (internal traffic coming from microservices destined for microservices outside of the mesh).
+The service proxy of a Service Mesh can be deployed for control of egress traffic (i.e., internal traffic coming from microservices destined for microservices outside of the mesh).
 In this sense, it functions as an egress-only gateway.
-Conceptually, the egress controller can be looked upon as a side-car proxy for an external server.
+Conceptually, the egress controller can be looked upon as a side-car proxy for one or more external servers.
 The egress proxy provides the following functions:

-- A single set of workloads (hosts, IP addresses) to whitelist for communication to external networks (e.g., firewalls can be configured to allow only egress proxies to forward traffic out of the local network). - Credential exchange translate from internal (mesh) identity credentials into external credentials (such as SSO tokens or API keys) without the application directly accessing the external system's credentials. - Protocol translation from microservice-friendly protocols (such as RPC/gRPC/REST) to web-friendly protocols (HTTP/HTTPS).
+- A single set of workloads (e.g., hosts, IP addresses) to whitelist for communication to external networks (e.g., firewalls can be configured to allow only egress proxies to forward traffic out of the local network) - Credential exchange: Translate from internal (mesh) identity credentials to external credentials (e.g., SSO tokens or API keys) without the application directly accessing the external system's credentials - Protocol translation from microservice-friendly protocols (e.g., RPC/gRPC/REST) to web-friendly protocols (e.g., HTTP/HTTPS)